chousemath/car-prices-time-series/README.md

 > * Filter by `year`
 > * Filter by `price` range (min and max)
 > * Filter by user-friendly time range (min and max)
+> * Average price of displayed data (after the filter) should always be shown
+> * Total number of displayed data points (after the filter) should always be shown

 ### Data GET Endpoint